Doxbin (clearnet): Operators

-The privacy policy mentions the website does not allow illegally obtained material, but suggests it does not attempt to verify legality by further stating, "Can anybody prove [whether information has been obtained illegally]?
-Not unless you brag about it".
-It also states that "Doxbin was not made for harassment, intimidation or to cause nuisance," and claims that "it is impossible for some PHP code to harass somebody".

-Doxbin's privacy policy also claims that Section 230 of the United States Communications Decency Act provides legal immunity to the operators against legal threats related to anything uploaded to the website.

 Doxbin and Lapsus$

-"White" was a founding leader of a ransomware group named Lapsus$ which had a list of data leaks from groups including Nvidia, T-Mobile, and Rockstar Games.
+"White" was a founding leader of a ransomware group named Lapsus$ which had a list of data breaches from groups including Nvidia, T-Mobile, and Rockstar Games.

-The feud between the former Doxbin owner KT and between White had been ongoing since he leaked the Doxbin database.
+The feud between the former Doxbin owner "kt" and White had been ongoing since he leaked the Doxbin database.

-KT had eventually doxed White on January 8, 2022, and published his personal details onto Doxbin.
+kt had eventually doxed White on January 8, 2022, and published his personal details onto Doxbin.

-White's house was raided on the morning of April 1st 2022 and earlier in December 2021, both in relation to Lapsus$.
+White's house was raided on the morning of April 1, 2022 and earlier in December 2021, both in relation to Lapsus$.